truenas/documentation/content/en/hub/tasks/scheduled/rsync.md

 Alternatively, if the task is set to *push*, this option will delete any files on the *remote* module that are not in the *host* dataset.
 This is a **destructive** option.
 Use with caution as data can be deleted permanently.
-Set the *Quite* option to suppress informational messages from the *remote* system.
+Set the *Quiet* option to suppress informational messages from the *remote* system.
 Set the option *Preserve Permissions* to preserve original file permissions.
 This is useful when the user is set to root.
 Set *Preserve Extended Attributes* to preserve